acdameli/local-theme-dev/README.md

 ## Requirements
 1. In order to use this for local theme development, you'll need a localhost set up capable of running PHP.

-2. You'll also need to [sign up for a StageBloc account](http://stagebloc.com/signup).
+2. You'll also need to [sign up for StageBloc](http://stagebloc.com/signup) and be an admin for at least one account.

 ## Getting Started